Devil in a Midnight Mass: Background and content

-It's from a story I read about Boston priest John Geoghan who had been arrested for child abuse and the church kept moving him from parish to parish.
+It's from a story I read about Boston priest, John Geoghan who had been arrested for child abuse and the church kept moving him from parish to parish.
 The Supreme Court tried and convicted him of molesting 150 kids over a 30-year span and while he was serving his sentence another inmate broke into his cell and murdered him.
 I stumble upon these stories, they don't necessarily have to be directly personal but it's things like this that move me.
 I'm a big advocate for children's rights and this song looks at sexual abuse.
 It's not against the church or anything, it's more about that individual betrayal between adult and child.
 I don't have the answers, but hopefully if I sing about a certain issue it will get people talking about it.

 Music video

-The music video opens with Billy Talent playing in a darkened church.
-The video also follows the path of an altar boy.
-The boy is asleep in his room when a dark fog enters his room.
-The fog represents the priest and enters the room when the line "Footsteps down the hallway floor/Getting closer to my door" are sung.
-The boy runs from the fog and into the church's basement, where he finds an apparently insane man bound in ropes.
-The boy runs from the room and is followed by the fog.
-He then grabs an axe trying to defend himself.
-The boy runs to the main room of the church where Billy Talent are playing.
-Instead of the band, mouthless altar boys are standing in the room, the young boy also mouthless.
-The boys are the priest's victims and are mouthless to represent the fact that they have been silenced by the priest, hence the line "Silent night for the rest of my life", and in the demo, "I was told that the world wouldn't believe me".

-The music video was directed by Sean Michael Turrell and was released via myspace.com on May 1, 2006.
+Directed by the band's frequent collaborator Sean Michael Turrell, the music video, released May 29, 2006 presents an allegorical interpretation of the song's controversial subject matter, framed through the lens of a horror film.
+The video's unsettling imagery centers on a young altar boy in a church being stalked by an amorphous dark fog, which serves as a visual metaphor for a predatory priest, portrayed as a figurative devil.
+Intercut throughout are scenes of the band performing the song on a rotating platform within the church's nave.

+The narrative begins with the boy asleep in the church dormitory, where he is awakened by sudden paranormal disturbances (i.e.: papers violently scattering with phantom writing appearing, and blood seeping from windows and walls, etc.) followed by the fog invading the room, prompting the boy to flee.

+As he continues to evade the presence, the boy descends into the church's dimly-lit basement carrying a lantern.
+There, he encounters a mouthless vagrant (implied to be a former victim of the presence, now grown and traumatized).
+Startled, the boy drops the lantern and runs deeper into the basement tunnels, ultimately reaching a boarded-up dead end.
+With no escape, he arms himself with an emergency axe mounted on the wall.
+When the fog attacks, the boy is consumed but fights back, forcing it to retreat and uses the axe to break through the barricade and escape.

+Emerging into the nave, the boy looks up to see a group of mouthless altar boys standing atop the high balcony, representing the priest's silenced victims.
+In the final moments, the boy himself is revealed to be mouthless, gazing up from the church aisle, signifying that he has become the presence's latest victim.

 The video premiered on Fuse on the show Oven Fresh, which highlights new videos.
-The music video is #74 on MuchMusic's 100 Best Videos.
-The music video is #47 on MuchMusic's 50 Most Controversial Videos.
+On MuchMusic, the video was ranked #74 on their 100 Best Videos and #47 on 50 Most Controversial Videos.

-Devil in a Midnight Mass peaked 4 on the Canadian Singles Chart.